 In 1980 the EPA found the U.S. to have generated roughly 5 billion pounds of textile waste in the public waste stream.
 That amount has since spiked to 32.44 billion pounds in 2014.
 This is post-consumer textile waste, which includes products such as clothing, footwear, fashion accessories, towels, bedding, and drapery that have already been purchased.
 95% of all textiles have the potential to be reused or recycled, but currently they are recycled at a rate of only 15%.
-This disproportionate rate is thought to be caused by lack of awareness among individuals, as this is only municipal solid waste, meaning what people are throwing away in their public waste stream, not waste generated by businesses, including the fashion industry.
+This disproportionate rate is thought to be caused by a lack of awareness among individuals, as this rate references only municipal solid waste, which is what people are throwing away in their public waste stream, not waste generated by businesses, including the fashion industry.
 So this problem largely lies with us – the individual.

 What is Fast Fashion?

 “Fast Fashion” is the business model that most retail stores have started to follow.
 It emphasizes new styles delivered to consumers immediately.
 Whereas a decade ago there may have been four seasons in a year, now there are upwards of 10.
 Smaller, more frequent seasons incite more shopping, while also quickening the pace at which clothing goes out of style.
 Clothing produced in massive quantities can also be sold at lower prices, encouraging consumers to buy more than they need.
 When we spend less money on clothing, we are also less likely to hold on to it during our next spring cleaning.
 This means that in an effort to keep up with the Joneses, we are spending more money on clothing that will quickly go out of style and into the landfill.